-Psychological essentialism.
-What's the nature of people's beliefs about the causes of natural kinds?
+What is the nature of people's beliefs about the causes of natural kinds?
 One hypothesis is that people think there is something internal to each member of the kind-an essence-that is responsible for its existence, category membership, typical properties, and other important characteristics (e.g., Atran, 1998; Gelman & Hirschfeld, 1999; Medin & Ortony, 1989).
-Of course, it's unlikely that people think that all categories of natural objects have a corresponding essence.
+Of course, it is unlikely that people think that all categories of natural objects have a corresponding essence.
 There is probably no essence of pets, for example, that determines an animal's pet status.
-But for basiclevel categories, such as dogs or gold or daisies, it's tempting to think that something in the instance determines crucial aspects of its identity.
+But for basic-level categories, such as dogs or gold or daisies, it is tempting to think that something in the instance determines crucial aspects of its identity.
 Investigators who have accepted this hypothesis are quick to point out that the theory applies to people's beliefs and not to the natural kinds themselves.
-Biologists and philosophers of science agree that essentialism will not account for the properties and variations that real species display, in part because the very notion of species is not coherent (e.g. Ghiselin, 1981, Hull, 1999).
-Chemical kinds, for example, gold, may conform much more closely to essentialist doctrine (see Sober, 1980).
+Many biologists and philosophers of science agree that essentialism will not account for the properties and variations that real species display, in part because the very notion of species is not coherent (e.g., Ghiselin,

+1981; Hull, 1999).
+Chemical kinds (e.g., gold) may conform much more closely to essentialist doctrine (see Sober, 1980).
 Nevertheless, expert opinion is no bar to laypersons' essentialist views on this topic.
 In addition, psychological essentialists have argued that people probably do not have a fully fleshed out explanation of what the essence is.
-What they have, on this hypothesis, is an IOU for a theory: a belief that there must be something that plays the role of essence, even though they can't supply a description of it (Medin & Ortony, 1989).
+What they have, on this hypothesis, is an IOU for a theory: a belief that there must be something that plays the role of essence, even though they cannot supply a description of it (Medin & Ortony, 1989).

 Belief in a hypothetical, minimally described essence may not seem like the sort of thing that could do important cognitive work, but psychological essentialists have pointed out a number of advantages that essences might afford, especially to children.
 The principle advantage may be induction potential.
 Medin (1989) suggested that essentialism is poor metaphysics but good epistemology in that it may lead people to expect that members of a kind will share numerous, unknown properties-an assumption that is sometimes correct.
 In short, essences have a motivational role to play in getting people to investigate kinds' deeper characteristics.
 Essences also explain why category instances seem to run true to type-for example, why the offspring of pigs grow up to be pigs rather than cows.
-They also explain the normative character of kinds (e.g., their ability to support inductive arguments and their ability to withstand exceptions and superficial changes), as well as people's tendency to view terms for kinds as well-defined.
+They also explain the normative character of kinds (e.g., their ability to support inductive arguments and their ability to withstand exceptions and superficial changes), as well as people's tendency to view terms for kinds as well defined.

 Evidence for essentialism tends to be indirect.
 There are results that show that children and adults do in fact hold the sorts of beliefs that essences can explain.
-By the time they reach first or second grade, children know that animals whose insides have been removed are no longer animals, that baby pigs raised by cows grow up to be pigs rather than cows (Gelman & Wellman, 1991), and that cosmetic surgery does not alter basic-level category membership (Keil, 1989).
-Research on adults also shows that "deeper" causes-those that themselves have few causes but many effects-tend to be more important in classifying than shallower causes (Ahn, 1998; Sloman, Love, & Ahn, 1998).
+By the time they reach first or second grade, children know that animals whose insides have been removed are no longer animals, that baby pigs raised by cows grow up to be pigs rather than cows (Gelman & Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version.
+Wellman, 1991), and that cosmetic surgery does not alter basic-level category membership (Keil, 1989).
+Research on adults also shows that "deeper" causes-those that themselves have few causes but many effects-tend to be more important in classifying than shallower causes (Ahn, 1998; Sloman, Love, & Ahn, 1998; but see Rehder, 2009).